 Donut Muffins Jam Filling

 During the Fall you could add pumpkin pie spice or crushed nuts like our coffee cake muffins into this mix too!
 Want to add something in the middle too??
 Fill a pastry bag with homemade jam and push into the bottom with a little squeeze.
 Surprise in the middle is complete!

 And there you have it!
 Want to make mini muffins so they kinda’ resemble the holes??
 You totally can.
 You’d just need to decrease the baking time to about 12 minutes or so.
 All ovens vary slightly so start at 10 min. and check the same way as I suggested before.

 Yes you can use a toothpick but I think the “finger trick” is better.
 It is easy to tell, if it bounces back you want to take them out immediately so they don’t continue cooking.
 If it sinks a bit it needs a few more minutes.
 Now you can print recipe below and keep it on hand for next time, or just come on back!

 But before you jump to recipe below take a peek at one more idea you’ll want to consider after you enjoy these.
 Using Pillsbury refrigerated biscuits you have got to try our biscuit donuts next!
 Different, easier, but made in your air fryer or deep fried they are a close second in my opinion. 😉

 - Set oven to 350 degrees F. Mix together milk and lemon juice to create buttermilk.
-Set aside.
+Stir and set aside for 10 minutes to thicken..
 In a medium size bowl, whisk together egg and sugar.